ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 The Component Name and Component Version can give an attacker detailed information about the software running on a device and its configuration settings.
 This information could offer an attacker valuable insights.

+Any textual fields (e.g., Component Name and Version) that are stored in a file, inserted into a database or displayed to humans must be properly sanitised to prevent attacks and undesirable behaviour.
+Further discussion and references on this topic can be found in {{Section 7 of -unicode-subsets}}.

 If the component measurement is digested, the digest must be computed using a strong cryptographic hash function.